On Dec. 10-11, 2021, a violent line of tornadoes moved across several states, including Kentucky,…

 Browsing: Disaster preparedness

-As wildfires continue to affect communities in Southern California, federal and state regulatory agencies yesterday issued a joint statement reminding banks of supervisory expectations related to disaster recovery.
+With many communities in Louisiana and surrounding states receiving serious damage from Hurricane Ida, federal and state financial regulatory agencies today issued a joint statement reminding banks of supervisory expectations related to disaster recovery.

 The federal and state banking regulators issued an interagency statement today regarding financial institutions affected by Hurricane Laura and the California wildfires.

 Regulators will expect banks to be better prepared for the next crisis event, and they have offered guidance on how you should prepare.

 How banks are pivoting to address the challenges of the coronavirus.

 Live Oak Bank CTO Brian Lora talks about how the bank’s cloud-based infrastructure helps it stay resilient and rapidly go remote when hurricanes, or a global pandemic, strikes.

 To help banks address the operational challenges posed by the novel coronavirus, Summit Technology Group announced today that it will offer complimentary cloud desktops and business continuity resources to American Bankers Association member banks.